ethereum/ethereum-org-website/src/content/developers/docs/programming-languages/ruby/index.md

 - [ethereum.rb](https://github.com/EthWorks/ethereum.rb) - _Ruby Ethereum client using the JSON-RPC interface for sending transactions, creating and interacting with contracts as well as usefull toolkit to work with Ethereum node._
 - [omniauth-ethereum.rb](https://github.com/q9f/omniauth-ethereum.rb) - _Implements the Ethereum provider strategy for OmniAuth._

 Looking for more resources?
-Check out [ethereum.org/developers](/developers/).
+Check out [our Developer's home](/developers/).

-## Ruby Community Contributors {#ruby-community-contributors}
+## Ruby community contributors {#ruby-community-contributors}

-The [Ethereum Ruby Telegram Group](https://t.me/ruby_eth) is a host to a rapidly growing community and is the dedicated resource for discussions on any of the above projects and related topics.
+The [Ethereum Ruby Telegram group](https://t.me/ruby_eth) is a host to a rapidly growing community and is the dedicated resource for discussions on any of the above projects and related topics.